Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/redirecting-a-web-page.md

 As you can see, we can define the `content` attribute, which tells us to wait `15` seconds before redirecting to the homepage.

-We can, however, use `0` as an argument, and it will directly redirect.
+However, we can use `0` as an argument, which will directly redirect.

-Being said, this is the easiest way; there are some browsers that do not like this method.
-Meaning; the user can experience a flash before it redirects to the end page.
+This is the easiest way; some browsers do not like this method.
+This means; the user can experience a flash before it redirects to the end page.

 ## JavaScript Redirects